Heather says:

 Albondigas Broth Instructions

 Bring water, beef base, garlic, chilies, and tomatoes to a roiling boil.
 Add meatballs and rice.
 Reduce the heat and simmer until the rice is soft.
-Add cilantro, green onions, and season to taste, simmering for an additional 10 minutes to allow the flavors to combine.
+Add cilantro, and green onions, and season to taste, simmering for an additional 10 minutes to allow the flavors to combine.
 Longer is better, but I usually can’t wait.

 Serve hot with fresh, warm flour tortillas.